Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 This just sounds like more pc bullshit.
 It reminds me of the NY Times headline for the apocalypse "World ends tomorrow.
 Women, children, & minorities hit hardest."

 Re:How exactly do they know that?
-(Score:4, Interesting)
+(Score:5, Interesting)

 Firstly - yeah, how do you tell.
 StackOverflow doesn't have avatars and the poster's name appears underneath their comment.
 You'd have to really go out of your way to find out if someone was a women or gay or whatever unless that user is screaming it.